navicharan/SEAgent/README.md

 ### Agent Customization

-Each agent can be configured with specific settings:
+Each agent can be configured in `config/config.yaml`:

 ```yaml
 agents: